 Ethical standards for data science

 Computers are becoming so smart that in the future they will perhaps take over the role of judges.
-In the meantime, experts at Leiden University are examining the question of what standards must be met by responsible data science.
+In the meantime, experts at Leiden University are examining the question of which standards responsible data science should meet.

-The time when judges will be replaced by computers is coming a step closer every day, with the rapid developments in the area of data science.
-‘In the future, a computer will be able to extract elements from thousands of comparable cases, link them together, and make the best decision on the basis of those elements,’ says Jaap van den Herik, Professor of Computer Science and Law at Leiden University.
-‘I think computers will already be giving simple judgements in about 15 years.
-And by 2080 computers will be better at making ethical decisions than judges.
+The time when judges will be replaced by computers is a becoming step closer every day, with the rapid developments in the area of data science.
+‘In the future, a computer will be able to extract elements from thousands of comparable cases, link them together and make the best decision on the basis of those elements,’ says Jaap van den Herik, Professor of Computer Science and Law at Leiden University.
+‘I think computers will already be producing simple judgements in about 15 years.
+And by 2080 computers will be better at making ethical decisions than judges.’

 The key to that future is ‘deep learning’, where a computer programme itself detects patterns in large numbers of cases.
 Using this technology, a computer has already learnt how to defeat the human world champion at the game Go.
 However, much more progress still needs to be made before judges have to relinquish their gavels to computers, says Van den Herik.